dannywillems/ocaml-cordova-plugin-clipboard/README.md

 [Example
 application](https://github.com/dannywillems/ocaml-cordova-plugin-clipboard-example).

-## What does cordova-plugin-clipboard do ?
+## What does cordova-universal-clipboard do ?

 ```
 This plugin provides access to the device's accelerometer.
 The accelerometer is